Jungfrau Region

 At the moment it seems that buying this travel pass is a good idea but I still need to review one of the most important points, the price.
 Below you will see how much it costs:

-As I mentioned, it is necessary to pay if you want to visit Jungfraujoch as well (highly recommended).
-In this case, the extra fee will set you back CHF 63 (low season) and CHF 75 (high season).
+As I mentioned, it is necessary to pay extra if you want to visit Jungfraujoch as well (highly recommended).
+If you have the Jungfrau Travel Pass, the extra fee to be able to visit Top of Europe (Jungfraujoch) is CHF 63 (low season) and CHF 75 (high season).

 Is it worth buying?